akambarov/flashyq/README.md

 ## Features

-FlashyQ enhances your learning experience by offering a dynamic quiz environment.
-Whether you're a student, educator, or quiz enthusiast, FlashyQ provides an engaging platform to test your knowledge and learn new things.
+FlashyQ offers a dynamic quiz environment.
+For example, if you're a student preparing for your SAT/GRE and need to get a grip on advanced English vocab, you can effectively transition these vocab words from your short-term to long-term memory by using FlashyQ.
+It's a fun and efficient way to study!

 - Simply upload a `.csv` file containing two columns (the first column entries should be questions and the second column entries should be their corresponding answers).
 - FlashyQ randomly selects 10 questions from the first column of the uploaded file, ensuring a unique quiz experience each time.